Good, Clean and Fair Food for All

 Impacts from Instinct in Action

 So what’s been the result?
-After taking over Slow Food Birmingham’s Instagram and Facebook accounts at the end of July, engagement in August increased by 487% on Facebook and by 458% on Instagram compared to the previous month.
+After taking over Slow Food Birmingham’s social media accounts (Instagram and Facebook) at the end of July, engagement in August increased by 487% on Facebook and by 458% on Instagram compared to the previous month.

-Interested in reading more about campaigns we have delivered?
+Interested in reading more about social media and marketing campaigns we have delivered?
 Visit our case studies page here.